joalmeid/avd-app-attach-ops/README.md

 In this image we see an example with the `GoogleChrome` app registered in an application group.

 **11. Sign-in into one of the session hosts and run the deployed application;**

+## Pipeline Environments

+This YAML pipeline uses [Deployment Jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops) ence environments will be used and automatically created.
+This initial pipeline can be considered a **DEV** environment pipeline, where we already have specific [variable groups](#configure-the-variable-group) created.

+## Rollout Orchestration multiple environments

+Many enterprises require rollouts to be orchestrated trough several environments before reaching production.
+This is already implemented and can be easilly configured (ex: **DEV**, **QA**, **PROD**).
+For a more detailed information on multiple environments check the article [Rollout Orchestration multiple environments](doc/images/multiple-environments.md).

 ## References